telerik/kendo-ui-core/docs/controls/editors/datepicker/how-to/AngularJS/localization-using-angular-translate.md

 ## See Also

-Other articles on Kendo UI DatePicker:
+Other articles on the Kendo UI DatePicker:

 * [DatePicker JavaScript API Reference](/api/javascript/ui/datepicker)
 * [How to Set the First Weekday]({% slug howto_set_first_weekday_datepicker %})